SNodeC/snode.c/docs/logging/round-02-semantic-core-report.md

 `logger.debug("received {} bytes", 42);` and `logger.info("echo session started");` both work in the focused test.
 The Round 02 formatter is intentionally minimal and local to the semantic logger test stand.

+## CI result

+GitHub PR #143 checks were inspected on GitHub.
+The visible `CI on: pull_request` / `gcc-debug` job for the PR head shown on GitHub succeeded on July 5, 2026 in 7m 33s, with one Node.js deprecation warning annotation.
+This local repair commit has not been pushed by this environment, so no newer remote CI result exists for these local changes yet.

 ## Scope/non-goal confirmations

 Confirmed: